mermaidpurse/wrapsher/docs/internals.md

 Some Wrapsher types are builtin, and some are based on another type (the "store type").
 For example, the **list** type (and the **pair** and **map** types) are based on the builtin **reflist** type.
-This means that the **list** type "wraps" the **reflist**, so its raw `sh` strings look like this:
+This means that the **list** type "wraps" the **reflist**, so its raw `sh` strings look like this: `list+reflist:ref:1001 ref:1002`.

-`list+reflist:ref:1001 ref:1002`
+When a user implements a type, they choose a storage type[^1].
+They'll probably write the corresponding methods that use that type as a receiver as manipulations of the underlying storage type, relying on `_as` to unwrap the type to expose the underlying methods.

-When a user implements a type, they choose a storage type (they can also choose **builtin**, but since the compiler doesn't know about the type, they'll need to write the raw shell code necessary for accessing the value, so it's usually easier to base a type on an existing builtin).
+[^1]: They can also choose **builtin**, but since the compiler doesn't know about the type, they'll need to write all the raw shell code necessary for accessing the value, so it's usually easier to base a type on an existing builtin).

 The `any _as(any i, any as)` function allows a value to be wrapped--that is, cast from its type to another type that uses its